`

 TheRise of the West

 "The axiom "you become what you hate" is never more apparent than today.
 We have tried to banish from the planet darkness and ignorance of the ages.
 We have heralded a new age of discovery and civilization for mankind.
-We have been blowing the horn of the golden age while reviling the dark superstition of the past, the abysmal obscurant patterns of thought which prevented us from seeing the world as it "really is. " One cannot help but wonder if we have not instead embodied a greater ignorance and folly which beggars all that has preceded it, bringing a total lack of understanding that has created a howling apocalyptic nightmare which the planetary body must now wrestle in order to survive. "
+We have been blowing the horn of the golden age while reviling the dark superstition of the past, the abysmal obscurant patterns of thought which prevented us from seeing the world as it "really is. " One cannot help but wonder if we have not instead embodied a greater ignorance and folly which beggars all that has preceded it, brining a total lack of understanding that has created a howling apocalyptic nightmare which the planetary body must now wrestle in order to survive. "

 Paul Hawken